Canada P/E Compression: +4.37% Annual Alpha vs TSX Composite

 Mature, stable businesses.
 TSX large caps are established companies with predictable cash flows.
 P/E compression is more likely driven by sentiment than fundamentals, supporting mean reversion.

-Less growth volatility.
+Less growth polarization.
 Canada has fewer extreme-multiple tech stocks.
-The market doesn't experience the same growth vs value polarization as the US, leading to smoother performance.
+The market doesn't experience the same growth vs value polarization as the US, leading to smoother mean reversion dynamics.

 Backtest Methodology